-Applicants should submit a Cover Letter, a Curriculum Vitae, a Statement of Teaching Experience, and provide contact information only for three (3) references.
-Optionally, applicants may provide a Statement of Research, up to three (3) PDF copies of recent publications, as well as a Statement of Contributions to Diversity (statement addressing past and/or potential contributions to diversity through research, teaching, and/or service).
+Applicants should submit a Cover Letter, a Curriculum Vitae, and a Statement of Teaching Interest/Experience/Approach, and provide contact information only for three (3) references.
+Please indicate which MIMS class(es) you are qualified to teach in the Statement of Teaching Interest/Experience/Approach.
+Optionally, applicants may provide a Statement of Research and up to three (3) PDF copies of recent publications, as well as a Statement of Contributions to Diversity (statement addressing past and/or potential contributions to diversity through teaching or other related areas).

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct.

 UC Berkeley's newest school, the School of Information (I School), was created in 1994 to address one of society's most compelling challenges: the need to organize and make sense of the abundance of information that we can now collect, store, and share without regard for cost or distance.
 The way we organize, represent, govern, and make sense of this information will shape our ability to achieve public as well as private goals.

 The I School educates professionals and scholars to understand the problems and possibilities of information, to develop models of information practice, and to design useful and usable information applications, services, and solutions.
 This requires insights from diverse fields.
 Our faculty includes scholars and professionals with deep expertise in information and computer science, social sciences, management, law, design, and policy, as well as related fields.